thejsj/jsj-gallery-slideshow/README.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-JSJ Gallery Slideshow is a  WordPress plugin that substitutes the default gallery an turns into a much nicer slideshow.
+JSJ Gallery Slideshow immediately improves all your WordPress galleries, with a simple, elegant and easy-to-use slideshow.

 ## Description ##

-JSJ Gallery Slideshow is a WordPress plugin that substitutes the default gallery an turns into a much nicer slideshow.
-It does this completely automatically (really, it’s that easy!).
+JSJ Gallery Slideshow immediately improves all your WordPress galleries, with a simple, elegant and easy-to-use slideshow.
+It does this completely automatically (really, it’s that simple!).
 You only have to install the plugin and all your slideshows will be automatically converted to something like [this](http://thejsj.com/#/uncategorized/jsj-%C2%B7-gallery-slideshow-example/).

 You can change the way the slideshow is displayed through changing settings such as speed, transition effect and timeout between transition.